-Nearly one in five Americans need frequent relief from heartburn.
+Nearly one in five Americans needs frequent relief from heartburn.
 If you're among them, you're probably looking forward to the holidays with a mixture of anticipation and queasiness.
 The six weeks from Thanksgiving to New Year's Day often turn into a caloric free-for-all, and holiday menus are loaded with the foods that are on most heartburn sufferers' "danger" lists.

 How can you enjoy the office holiday party, your Thanksgiving feast, Christmas at your in-laws, and the endless round of festive events without needing heartburn relief?
 Fear not -- the holidays need not be a time when you're haunted by the Ghost of Dinner Immediately Past.
 Just remember these holiday tips for relief from heartburn:

 Heartburn symptoms can be triggered by certain foods, beverages, and activities.
 For example, some people suffer heartburn after eating onions, peppermint, chocolate, caffeine, citrus fruits, tomatoes, or high-fat foods.
 Others suffer heartburn if they lie down after a large meal.

 What are your triggers?
 Find out by keeping a heartburn log.

 Each day, jot down your symptoms and the time they occurred.
 Then note the foods you ate and your specific activities before the symptoms began.
 Once you notice...

 1. Nibble, don't gorge.
 How much you eat makes a difference, so don't pile your plate too high.
 For sure relief from heartburn symptoms, just sample a few bites of everything.
 You can enjoy Mom's gravy and cranberry sauce, but skip the second (and third) helpings.